Thomas M. Bowen: Career

-Bowen moved to Wayne County, Iowa, in 1856 and was a member of the Iowa House of Representatives that year.
+Bowen moved to Wayne County, Iowa, in 1856 and was a Democratic member of the Iowa House of Representatives that year.
 In 1858, he moved to Kansas.

 During the American Civil War, Bowen served in the Union Army.
 On June 11, 1861, he was appointed captain of the 1st Nebraska Infantry Regiment, later redesignated 1st Nebraska Cavalry Regiment.
 He resigned from the volunteers on February 5, 1862.
 He rejoined the Union Army on July 11, 1862, as first lieutenant of the 9th Regiment Kansas Volunteer Cavalry and was promoted to captain, July 30, 1862.
 Bowen was appointed colonel of the 13th Regiment Kansas Volunteer Infantry, September 20, 1862.
 Bowen was temporary commander of brigades in the Department of the Missouri and the Department of Arkansas from October 1862 to March 21, 1864.
 He commanded Brigade 1, Division 1, VII Corps (Union Army) in the Department of Arkansas from March 22, 1865, to June 24, 1865.
 Bowen was appointed a brevet brigadier general, to rank from March 13, 1865.
 He was discharged from the volunteers on June 28, 1865.

 After the war, Bowen found himself in Arkansas and decided to stay there.
 He was a member and president of the constitutional convention of Arkansas in 1866; he was also a Reconstruction era justice of the Arkansas Supreme Court from 1867 to 1871.

 Bowen, who made a large fortune in business, was appointed governor of Idaho Territory by U.S. President Ulysses S. Grant on April 19, 1871, but resigned on September 27, 1871, and returned to Arkansas.
 He moved to Colorado Territory in 1873 and resumed the practice of law.
 Bowen was elected judge of the Fourth Judicial District Court in Colorado, a position which he held from 1876 until 1880, when he suddenly resigned.

 Bowen was a member of the Colorado House of Representatives in 1882 and resigned soon thereafter upon his election as a Republican to the United States Senate.
 He served in that body from March 4, 1883, to March 3, 1889.
 While in the Senate, he was chairman of the Committee on Mining (in the Forty-eighth Congress), Committee on Enrolled Bills (Forty-ninth and Fiftieth Congresses).